ambray/ASM-Course/asm_slides/system_calls_5.rst

 =================

 * The Heap - no longer just a call to malloc
+	+ In this case, malloc does not exist!
 * How do we add memory to our process?

 ----